I’m here to tell you that trauma affects your brain. Even so, have you ever had someone say to you any of these things:

 I speak all over the country about PTSD symptoms.
 Mostly, these audiences are comprised of civilians: survivors, caregivers and healing professionals.
 Sometimes, too, there are people who have no PTSD connection but have been invited to hear the presentation.
 Inevitably, whether it’s before the presentation has started or after it has finished someone addresses me to say some variation of one of those three things (on a really awful day, all three!).

 Why don’t people “get” what it means to struggle with PTSD?
+Why can’t they understand that trauma affects the brain as well as the mind?

 Essential PTSD Information